UK-MAC/TeaLeaf_ref/README.md

 `tl_use_ppcg`

-This keyword selects the Conjugate Gradient method to solve the linear system.
+This keyword selects the polynomial preconditioned Conjugate Gradient method to solve the linear system.

 `tl_use_chebyshev`

 This keyword selects the Chebyshev method to solve the linear system.

 `profiler_on`

 This option turns the code's coarse grained internal profiler end.
 Timing information is reported at the end of the simulation in the tea.out file.
 The default is no profiling.